coltongrainger/blog/_posts/2018-08-06-navigating-with-kate.md

 ## Collaboration with applied maths, CS, and physics

 I see two ways of getting involved.
-I could attend talks (this is easy) and/or take courses (this would be hard, as I'd have to petition and the courses re outside my focus).
+I could attend talks (this is easy) and/or take courses (this would be hard, as I'd have to petition and the courses are outside my focus).

 I decided not to take any outside courses, but will certainly attend the [StatOptML](https://sites.google.com/colorado.edu/statoptml/) seminar and the [physics colloquium](https://www.colorado.edu/physics/events/seminars-and-colloquia).